UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 - Are there any elements that deter users or cause confusion?
 (Are there any elements that may deter users?; Are there elements that are not consistent with the rest of the design?)

 Yes, the background and the cursor-following dot I mentioned in previous points.

+#### Feedback from:
+2. Second person:
+   - The sphere is a bit distracting.
+The design is mediocre, I would dismiss it immediately.

 ### Product Designer portfolio
 Link: [Sean Halpin](https://www.seanhalpin.xyz/)